SebastianDiazSD/100-python-projects-challenge/44-music-machine/README.md

 ## 🪄 How It Works

-1. Billboard Scraper
+**1. Billboard Scraper**
    Extracts the 100 current top tracks:
 ```bash
 li ul li h3  →  track titles
 ```
-2. Spotify Auth
+**2. Spotify Auth**
    Uses OAuth to log into your account and create a playlist.

-3. Track Matching
+**3. Track Matching**
    Each scraped song is searched with:
 ```bash
 track:<song title>
 ```
-4. Playlist Creation
+**4. Playlist Creation**
    A new playlist is created and all found tracks are inserted.

 ---